-- (a) An unsuccessful candidate for a posted vacancy who wishes to grieve the appointment must do so within seven days of the announcement of the appointment.
+- (a) An unsuccessful candidate for a posted vacancy who wishes to grieve the appointment must do so within seven days of receiving notification as per Clause 8.7.
 The grievance shall be initiated at Step 2 of the grievance procedure. - (b) The unsuccessful candidate and the person responsible for the competition shall make a reasonable effort to discuss the reasons for the decision prior to a grievance being filed.
 The employee shall have the right to have a steward present at the meeting, if the employee so requests.